saisantoshv3/saisantoshv3.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Hi there!
-I’m Working as Lead- Data Research at <a style=" color: black; " href="http://factlymedia.com/" target="_BLANK">Factly Media and Research</a> for the product
+I’m Working as Lead- Data Research at <a style=" color: purple; " href="http://factlymedia.com/" target="_BLANK">Factly Media and Research</a> for the product
-<a style=" color: red; " href="https://dataful.in/" target="_BLANK">Dataful</a> - a Data portal, where you can find clean, structured and ready-to-use datasets on various sectors related to India.</p>
+<a style=" color: purple; " href="https://dataful.in/" target="_BLANK">Dataful</a> - a Data portal, where you can find clean, structured and ready-to-use datasets on various sectors related to India.</p>

 <h2>Skills</h2>